Best Orange Amps (Our Top Picks)

 With a single channel, a solid state circuit, and a basic control scheme, the Orange Crush 12 is a high-value practice amp and great beginners option.
 For those wanting something with more power, we'd advise going with more channels and/or higher wattage.
 We'll cover some of those options as we go.

-IDEAL FOR: Practice amps, bedroom jamming, and beginners
+BEST FOR: Practice amps, bedroom jamming, and beginners

 - Price point is great